MaastrichtU-IDS/best-practices/website/docs/create-doap.md

 ### Which projects should be added?

-As a rule of thumb, a project should be added to the IDS Dashboard if:
+As a rule of thumb, a project should be added to the IDS Dashboard if all of the following apply:

-1. the project is no private,
+1. the project is not private,
-2. we can realistically claim (co-)ownership of the project AND
+2. we can realistically claim (co-)ownership of the project
 3. the project could be useful to somebody else.

-Under this definition, the following is not recorded in the IDS Dashboard:
+Under this definition, the following  examples are not recorded in the IDS Dashboard:

-- A script that was just meant to wrangle some data unique to a problem we were having (violates 3).
+- A script meant to manipulate data unique to a problem we are having (violates 3).
 - A package that is very useful but that IDS wasn't involved with (violates 2).

 The project can be stored either at MaastrichtU-IDS organization or your personal [GitHub](https://github.com/MaastrichtU-IDS?utf8=%E2%9C%93&q=&type=&language=) repository.